World Sailing Sustainability Award

 Starboard (THA), the leading manufacturer of Stand Up Paddleboards and windsurf boards, including the iQFOiL, the Paris 2024 Olympic Men's and Women's Windsurfer Equipment, have won the 2020 World Sailing 11th Hour Racing Sustainability Award.
 Credit: Sailing Energy / Engadinwind 2020

 In 2018, World Sailing and 11th Hour Racing joined forces to create the World Sailing 11th Hour Racing Sustainability Award.
 The award celebrates the effective execution or ongoing delivery of high-impact, highly replicable sustainability initiatives aligned with the World Sailing Sustainability Agenda 2030.
-The award has distributed $50,000 in grants to five winners.
+The award has distributed $60,000 in grants to six winners.

 Winners are decided on a proportional vote from a judging panel and the public ballot.
 The international award applicants range from individuals, sailing clubs, events, classes, federations, and the wider marine industry.
 The 2023 winner will be announced at the World Sailing Awards on November 14 in Málaga, Spain.